hausdorff/users-guide/README.md

 ### Sidetracked

+Some examples of stuff I spend a bit too much time on, as I move on my way to accomplishing a goal:

 * I sometimes solve problems because they are interesting, even if they're not the most important thing to be working on.
 I have gotten a lot better at this, but there is still progress to be made.
 This used to manifest as working on interesting side-projects instead of my main deliverable, but these days I'm more prone to spend more time over-thinking core APIs and abstractions.
 * Refactoring.
 I sometimes catch myself "weeding the garden" (_e.g._, moving header files around, refactoring interfaces, and so on) a bit too much.
 * Testing.
 I believe tests are a good insurance policy to help you reason about the technical risks you're taking, but I'm a bit of a completionist, and sometimes spend a bit too much time on this.

 ### Stuck

+Some examples of stuff that causes intellectual throughput of my brain to drop precipitously:

 * Sometimes I'll start to solve a problem, and then forget to periodically re-examine whether there's an easier way to accomplish my goals.
 This is related to the fact that I see one of my biggest strengths as persistence; so while this is sometimes a good quality, I haven't learned yet how to always tell the difference.
 * I learn best when I have something I can interact with.
 Corollary: I do occasionally get stuck when I have to imagine how something works instead of being able to actually play with it and find out for sure.
 For example, I used to hack on the Linux kernel in my spare time, and the undocumented locking conditions of different subsystems plus the 5-8 minute compile times caused me a lot of anxiety about ever being able to figure stuff out, which subsequently caused me to spend more time on things than I could have.